Skip to content

 mxr semantic status

-On first enable, mxr may:
+On first profile activation, mxr may:

 1. install/download the selected local model